dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_binpacking.rst

 240

-Given that bin capacity is defined above as ten times the average weight, one could easily reduce the complexity of this model by significantly reducing the number of bins.
+Given that bin capacity is defined above as ten times the average weight, one could easily reduce the complexity of this model by setting the number of bins much smaller.

 Solve the Problem by Sampling
 =============================